 You do not have to have screening tests for Down's, Edwards and Patau's syndromes.
 Your decision to go ahead might be influenced by how you feel about having a baby with these conditions and how important it is for you to know whether your baby has one of these syndromes before he or she is born.
 You can choose have screening for all three conditions, just Edwards and Patau’s or just Down’s syndrome.

-Most women will receive a reassuring result from the test but some (approximately 3-5%) will be given a result that means they will be offered a diagnostic test.
+Most women will receive a low chance result from the test but some (approximately 3-5%) will be given a result that means they will be offered further testing.

 Results are most often reported as a statistical chance and sometimes the terms "increased chance" or "low chance" will be used.

 The terms "risk" and "chance" refer to the possibility of an event happening.
 For example, a chance of 1 in 100 means that out of 100 women with this result, 1 will have a baby with a syndrome and 99 will not.
 This is the same as a 1% chance that the baby has a syndrome and a 99% chance that the baby does not.

 |Chance of a syndrome||Chance of an unaffected pregnancy|